AnthonyTsang/js-inline-sdk/README.md

 http://demo.oneskytranslate.com/

-### 1. Wrap the text to be translated with OneSky tag and provide a key
+### 1. For the texts to be translated, wrap them with a OneSky tag and provide a key
   ```html
   <os-p key="the_key_of_the_text">the text to be translated<os-p>
   <os-p key="menu.bar.item.about_us">About Us<os-p>
   ```

-  Remember DO NOT wrap the text in attributes, select elements nor header elements
+  [Reminder!]
+Do not wrap the text in attributes, select elements or header elements
   ```html
   <a href="#" title="<os-p key="some_link_descriptions">Link Description<os-p>">Link</a>
   <title><os-p key="some_link_descriptions">My site title<os-p></title>